lead-magnets

 - Reduce risk: "No spam.
 Unsubscribe anytime."

-**For form optimization**: See **form-cro** skill
+**For form optimization**: See **cro** skill

-**For popup implementation**: See **popup-cro** skill
+**For popup implementation**: See **popups** skill

 ---